-From API version 3 onwards, we are much more flexible with sent units.
+The FlexMeasures API is quite flexible with sent units.
 A valid unit for timeseries data is any unit that is convertible to the configured sensor unit registered in FlexMeasures.
 So, for example, you can send timeseries data with "W" unit to a "kW" sensor.
 And if you wish to do so, you can even send a timeseries with "kWh" unit to a "kW" sensor.
 In this case, FlexMeasures will convert the data using the resolution of the timeseries.